-To recommend to the Council items for inclusion in the agenda for the next WRC, and to give its views on the preliminary agenda for the subsequent conference and on possible agenda items for future conferences, taking into account Resolution 806 (WRC-07).
+To recommend to the Council items for inclusion in the agenda for the next WRC and to give its views on the preliminary agenda for the subsequent conference and on possible agenda items for future conferences, taking into account Resolution 806 (WRC-07).

-The aerospace industry is developing new commercial aircraft to provide airlines and the flying public more cost-efficient air transportation while maintaining required levels of safety and reliability.
+The aerospace industry is developing new commercial aircraft to provide airlines and the flying public with more cost-efficient and environmentally friendly air transportation while maintaining required levels of safety and reliability.
 One important way of accomplishing these aims is to reduce aircraft weight while providing multiple and redundant methods to transmit safety-related information within and on an aircraft.
-The utilization of wireless technologies may accomplish these goals while providing environmental benefits and cost savings to manufacturers and operators.
+The utilization of wireless technologies may accomplish these goals while providing environmental benefits such as reduction of carbon footprints as well as cost savings to manufacturers and operators.

-Installed Wireless Avionics Intra-Communications (WAIC) systems are one potential way to derive these benefits.
+Installed wireless avionics intra-communications (WAIC) systems are one potential way to derive these benefits.
 WAIC systems consist of radiocommunications between two or more transmitters and receivers on a single aircraft.
 Both the transmitter and receiver are integrated with or installed on the aircraft.
 In all cases, communication is part of a closed, exclusive network required for aircraft operation.
 WAIC systems will not provide air-to-ground or air-to-air communications.
 WAIC systems will be limited to safety and regularity-of-flight related applications.

-New Report ITU-R M. 2197 provides findings on the technical characteristics and operational requirements of WAIC systems for a single aircraft.
+New Report ITU-R M.2197 provides findings on the technical characteristics and operational requirements of WAIC systems for a single aircraft.
 Current aeronautical services allocations may not be sufficient to permit the introduction of WAIC systems due to the anticipated WAIC bandwidth requirements.